gharveymn/dds-matlab/README.md

 # dds-matlab
-This is DDS texture loader for MATLAB, basically providing an interface to DirectXTex.
+This is a DDS texture loader for MATLAB, basically providing an interface to DirectXTex.
 Work in progress.